AruniMishra/aws/awsTutorial/AWS.md

 - If you enable DynamoDB Streams on a table, you can associate the stream ARN with a Lambda function that you write.
 Immediately after an item in the table is modified, a new record appears in the table’s stream.
 AWS Lambda polls the stream and invokes your Lambda function synchronously when it detects new stream records.

 - a global secondary index (GSI) is primarily used if you want to query over the entire table, across all partitions.
 GSI only supports eventual consistency and not strong consistency.

+- Partition key of the Local Secondary Index must me the same as the one in a base table.

 - Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.